 If you’re new to the plant-based diet, looking for athletic inspiration, or if you’re just not into the super technical nutrition details found in The Future of Nutrition, I think this book is valuable.
 I included this resource because it offers offers tried and true nutrition in plain, approachable, non-technical language, while still incorporating evidence-based principles.

 Book Quick Links

 Here I’ve compiled the books mentioned above, which just happens to be my nutrition-focused, science-based reading list.
 Have you read any of these?
 Do you think I’m missing something important?
 Feel free to drop some suggestions in the comments below!

-- How Not to Diet, Michael Greger, MD
+- How Not to Die, Michael Greger, MD

-- How Not to Diet Cookbook, Michael Greger, M.D.
-FACLM and Robin Robertson
+- How Not to Die Cookbook, Michael Greger, MD with Gene Stone and Robin Robertson

-- Whole, T. Colin Campbell, PhD and Howard Jacobson, PhD
+- The Future of Nutrition, T. Colin Campbell, PhD

 - Your Body in Balance, Neal D. Barnard, MD, FACC